markevans/dragonfly/extra_docs/UsingWithRails.md

 In this case, add something like the following to your initializer:

     Dragonfly::App[:images].configure do |c|
-      c.url_handler.path_prefix = '/attachments'   # configures where the Dragonfly app is served from - default '/media' c.url_handler.secret = 'PUT A SECRET HERE!!' # for protecting from Denial-Of-Service attacks end
+      c.path_prefix = '/attachments'   # configures where the Dragonfly app is served from - default '/media' c.secret = 'PUT A SECRET HERE!!' # for protecting from Denial-Of-Service attacks end